sanyal06/aws-labs-1/SAA_Lab02.md

 - EC2: Auto Scaling, Application Load Balancer
 - SNS

-PS: This lab is in continuation from VPC Lab 01, we consider you either already have the VPC and other components from Lab 01 except NAT Gateway or you have created the VPC using cfn.
+PS: This lab is in continuation from VPC Lab 01, we consider you either already have the VPC and other components from Lab 01 except NAT Gateway.
 We also have divided this lab in two parts.
-We will create the required services manually (single point of failure) in the first part and remediate that in part two.
+We will create a single point of failure in the first part and remediate that in part two.

 ## Lab 02 – Part 01 of 02